Honoring Two Winter Park Legends: The Paintings of Hugh McKean and Jeannette Genius McKeanLocation: Alice and William Jenkins Gallery

 Opening Reception Part 2

 8-10 p.m.
 Friday, Feb.
 2, at the Hannibal Square Heritage Center.
-Performance by the Chuck Archer Trio.
+Performance by the Chuck Archard Trio.
 Featuring a selection of Hugh McKean’s paintings that capture the African-American community in Central Florida.

 The McKeans were serious and accomplished artists who painted throughout the course of their lives.
 They produced strong bodies of work that reflect their training, their individuality, and their experiences of life in Central Florida.
 Though personal in expression, these paintings have appeal to a wide audience.